 Hayden, Colorado is a small town with a population of only 2,000.
-With a lot of the city's revenue reliant on taxes raised from the local coal plant, the shift to renewable energy poses a threat to its institutions.
+With much of the city's revenue reliant on taxes raised from the local coal plant, the shift to renewable energy poses a threat to its institutions.
 To sustainably shift to renewable energy, the city is looking to repurpose the plant.

-With coal plants closing around the country, many communities have to deal with the fallout that comes with reduced tax income and job opportunities.
 Hayden, Colorado, a small town of 2,000, finds itself in a similar situation, with 55% of the support for its local education system, hospital and library districts among other essential city needs, coming from their coal power plant.

 The closure of their local coal plants was slated to happen in the 2030 and 2036.
 However, the plan was pushed up, with the plant halting coal burning operations 8 years ahead of schedule.
 Xcel Energy, Colorado's largest power company, has been working with Hayden for 55 years.
 Hayden has one of seven plants in Colorado that are now slated to close earlier than anticipated.